-You can create a new blog by clicking on the "Add a Blog" button on the homepage and the various blog pages.
+You can create a new blog by clicking on the “Manage Blogs” tab after logging in.
 Or you can add a comment to an existing conversation.
-For obvious reasons of authenticity and transparency (don't you love those words?) you need to join JewishBoston.com to blog.
-Here are more detailed instructions for blogging, and here are some quick tips for successful blogging.
+For obvious reasons of authenticity and transparency, you need to join JewishBoston.com to post a blog.
+Here are detailed instructions for blogging.

 Is the information in my profile public?

 Your username, “About” section and avatar is public only if you post events or blogs (you can edit or remove this information under the “My Account” tab after logging in).